-Life insurance companies also will want to know how active is the applicant from a daily lifestyle basis and are they able to work, hold down a job, etc. They want to see someone who obviously is not on their death bed, but can still function and can live a physically active lifestyle.
+Life insurance companies also will want to know how active is the applicant on a daily lifestyle basis and whether are they able to work, hold down a job, etc. They want to see someone who obviously is not on their deathbed, but can still function and can live a physically active lifestyle.

-Life insurance companies also prefer that the applicant is currently taking the antiretroviral medication to prolong the life of the individual.
-Even though there is no cure for the disease, promising results from this type of combination therapy is one of the reasons that life insurance companies began offering life insurance policies to people who are positive for the HIV virus.
+Life insurance companies also prefer that the applicant is currently taking antiretroviral medication to prolong the life of the individual.
+Even though there is no cure for the disease, promising results from this type of combination therapy are one of the reasons that life insurance companies began offering life insurance policies to people who tested positive for the HIV virus.

 HIV or human immunodeficiency virus is a retrovirus that causes AIDS (acquired immunodeficiency syndrome).
-AIDS causes failure of the immune system which allows life threatening infections to thrive, and is a major contributing factor which can lead to a premature death.
+AIDS causes failure of the immune system which allows life-threatening infections to thrive and is a major contributing factor that can lead to premature death.

 HIV is primarily transmitted through sexual contact and the exchange of bodily fluids mainly blood to blood exchanges.
-Sharing needles and syringes from illegal drug use are common causes of blood to blood exchanges that result in HIV and eventually AIDS.
+Sharing needles and syringes from illegal drug use are common cause of blood-to-blood exchanges that result in HIV and eventually AIDS.

 For an individual with AIDS who is confronted with the reality of death, buying or having life insurance can serve at least 2 purposes: